 Do not assess the other.

 You will not remember each and every rule I am laying down here.
 Indeed, trying to implement each and every rule is most likely to fail.
 Be accepting of how your best effort is implemented.

 You are vulnerable to criticism from yourself – and the other person – for “getting it wrong”.
 It can even bring about it’s own argument.

 DO NOT COMMENT ON THE OTHER’S SKILLS AT THE TIME.
-Indeed, that might even include offering any complements about their skills.
+Indeed, that might even include complements about their skills.
 This can slip into ‘patronising’.